Boneworks: 1.6 – Hover Junkers

 1.6 was a crossover event with Stress Level Zero's first game, Hover Junkers.
 It adds a massive sandbox level designed to fly the hovercraft prominently featured in Hover Junkers, as well as several new items from the game.
 Stress Level Zero stated that the merging of properties was a design exercise for the studio, aiming to add different game styles, both aesthetically and mechanically, to identify whether Boneworks physics-based sandbox style was viable across different genres.

 Reception

+Boneworks received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.

 Boneworks has been compared to Half-Life in its aesthetics and puzzles.
 The game was praised for having created an "incredible engine for a captivating VR adventure", and has been called "one of the best VR gun-adventure games on the market".

 Rock Paper Shotgun described it as "an innovative adventure that pushes VR in all sorts of directions, but still suffers from a number of VR-specific issues."

 Physics manipulation in Boneworks has been described as entering the "uncanny valley".
 The game has been criticized for its bugs, where the player's limbs can become stuck in game objects, as well as the content not being paced well and a lack of a coherent plot.
 It has been described as a "VR physics playground", and as being "conceived as a combat showcase first and a story-driven epic second – the Narbacular Drop to Valve's Portal.".